katlamas/slides/figma-04/figma-04.md

 **High-Fidelity Wireframes:**
 - Detailed representations with precise spacing, annotations, and sometimes actual content.
 - Closer to the final design but more time-consuming to create.

 ---

+**Wireframes**
+## Importance of Wireframing

+**Clarifies Structure:** Helps in organizing content and functionality before the design phase.

+**Facilitates Communication:** Serves as a tool for discussion among stakeholders, designers, and developers.

+**Identifies Usability Issues:** Allows early detection of potential navigation and interface problems.

+---